 At this point, the bill goes back to the committee.
 All MSPs, not just those on the committee, are allowed to suggest changes to the bill, known as “amendments”.
 The committee considers each of the amendments suggested, and committee members vote on whether to approve them.
 Depending on the number of amendments proposed, this may be done in one committee meeting, but might take several weeks of meetings.

 The bill is then republished, after being amended in-line with the votes of the committee.

 The final stage involves all MSPs and takes several hours.
 It is in two parts.
 First, MSPs can suggest more amendments, although usually only some will be selected to be debated and voted on.
 All MSPs vote on the selected amendments.
 MSPs then go straight on to a final debate and vote on whether to pass the bill, as amended.
 A simple majority is needed.

 That is the end of the Parliamentary process, but there are two more stages before the bill becomes law.
 First, “Royal Assent” is an automatic stage that happens around a month after the bill was passed by the Parliament.
-The Queen gives her consent to the bill (she never refuses), and the bill is now called an Act of the Scottish Parliament.
+The King gives his consent to the bill (he never refuses), and the bill is now called an Act of the Scottish Parliament.